thingsboard/thingsboard.github.io/docs/mqtt-broker/other/blocked-client.md

 ---
 layout: docwithnav-mqtt-broker
 title: Blocked Clients
-description: TBMQ Blocked clients description
+description: TBMQ Blocked Clients description

 ---

 * TOC
 {:toc}

-The **Blocked Clients** feature in TBMQ allows administrators to deny access to clients based on specific identifiers or patterns.
+The **Blocked Clients** feature in TBMQ allows administrators to restrict access to the broker based on specific client identifiers or pattern-based rules.
-This enhances security, protects system resources, and enables dynamic control over who is permitted to connect and communicate with the MQTT broker.
+It strengthens security, helps conserve system resources, and provides fine-grained control over who can initiate and maintain connections with the MQTT broker.

-Blocked clients are loaded into memory for fast lookup and are propagated across the cluster using Kafka, ensuring consistent behavior in multi-node deployments.
-Each blocked client entry can have an expiration timestamp, after which it is considered inactive and eligible for automatic removal.
+Blocked Clients are stored in memory for fast and efficient matching and are synchronized across all broker nodes in the cluster using Kafka.

-The blocked client check is performed **before** the authentication process, ensuring that unauthorized or malicious clients can be denied access early during the connection establishment phase.
+This ensures consistent enforcement of block rules in distributed deployments.

+Each Blocked Client entry can include an optional expiration timestamp.
+Once expired, the entry is treated as inactive and automatically cleaned up during the periodic cleanup process.

+Importantly, Blocked Client checks are performed **before** the authentication phase.
+This ensures that unauthorized or potentially malicious connection attempts are rejected early—before any credentials are evaluated—resulting in reduced system load and faster rejection of disallowed clients.

+> **Scenario**: You’ve detected a client (clientId: attack-bot-23) trying to flood the broker with connection attempts or malformed packets.
+> **Action**: Create a CLIENT_ID block entry to immediately prevent further connections from this client.
+> **Benefit**: Immediate mitigation of malicious behavior without requiring changes to authentication logic or certificates.

 ## Supported Block Types